zachvalenta/jvns.ca/content/post/2017-03-26-bash-quirks.markdown

 I just try to not write very complicated bash scripts, stick to some of the best practices here, and don't worry too much about it.
 And it's kind of interesting to learn about the weird quirks, anyway!

+If you liked this, this article on [defensive bash programming](http://www.kfirlavi.com/blog/2012/11/14/defensive-bash-programming/) is also good.

 (if we're talking about alternative shells, though -- the shell I actually use day to day is `fish`.
 Fish is wonderful and I love it.
 But I still generally